Create Config

 211,000

 This metric measures the total number of people participating in the City of Janesville's recreation programs.
-Although the COVID-19 pandemic greatly impacted recreation programing, participation levels have returned to normal.
+Although the COVID-19 pandemic greatly impacted recreation programing, participation levels are rebounding and have almost reached average numbers.

 View Data